 Over the last few months, our development team worked on the Prepr Automations feature.
 With Automations you can automate repetitive actions, which saves you a lot of time.

-- Automatically create and send a tweet when publishing a publication
+- Automatically create and send a tweet when publishing a content item

-- Automatically assign a user when a publication status changes to "Review"
+- Automatically assign a user when a content item status changes to "Review"

 - Automatically copy demo content to a development environment

 To set up an automation you have to walk through 3 simple steps:

 1. Select trigger event